stanton26/AppDefense/labs/v2/working-with-sddc-lab.md

 Each VMware Cloud on AWS SDDC will include two datastores in order to separate management and customer workloads.
 All customer workloads should be placed in the datastore named WorkloadDatastore.

-1. Click **workloadDatastore** to select the datstore where the virtual machine will be provisioned.
+1. Click **WorkloadDatastore** to select the datastore where the virtual machine will be provisioned.
 2. Click **Next** to continue.

 ### Select the Network for the Virtual Machine